tusharc01/COA/processor_design.md

 The MA unit uses temporary registers (like `memory address register` and `memory data register`) and control signals (`load` or `store`) to manage these operations.

-### 4. Register Write (RW) Unit
+### 4. Register Writeback (RW) Unit
-The Register Write unit is the final stage where the results of operations are written back into the **register file**.
+The Register Writeback unit is the final stage where the results of operations are written back into the **register file**.
 This stage is critical because an incorrect write can overwrite valid data, leading to errors that are difficult to recover from.

 #### a.
 Write Enable
 *   Before any write operation, a control signal called `is write back required` must be asserted.
 If this signal is not high, no writing will occur, ensuring data integrity.